 Fair value hierarchy

-The group's financial instruments carried at fair value are classified into three categories defined as follows:
+The group’s financial instruments carried at fair value are classified in three categories defined as follows:

 financial instruments are those that are valued using unadjusted quoted prices in active markets for identical financial instruments.

 financial instruments are those valued using techniques based primarily on observable market data.
 Instruments in this category are valued using quoted prices for similar instruments or identical instruments in markets which are not considered to be active; or valuation techniques where all the inputs that have a significant effect on the valuation are directly or indirectly based on observable market data.

 financial instruments are those valued using techniques that incorporate information other than observable market data.
 Instruments in this category have been valued using a valuation technique where at least one input, which could have a significant effect on the instrument’s valuation, is not based on observable market data.

 Fair value of financial assets and financial liabilities carried at amortised cost